Blue Tang (Regal Tang) Cost to Own: Yearly & Lifetime Budget (2026)

 Recurring Annual Expenses for Blue Tang (Regal Tang)

 After the initial setup, annual Blue Tang (Regal Tang) care costs stabilize into predictable categories.
 Food for a 180 gallon marine fish runs $500-$1,200 annually depending on diet quality.
-Routine marine aquatic veterinarian visits with standard wellness screenings cost $200-$500 per year.
-Saltwater aquarium maintenance and replacement supplies average $100-$300 annually.
-Grooming needs for Blue Tang (Regal Tang), given their moderate shedding/maintenance profile, run $0-$600 per year depending on professional grooming frequency.
+Routine aquatic-experienced veterinarian visits with standard wellness screenings cost $200-$500 per year.
+Saltwater aquarium maintenance and replacement supplies average $100-$300 annually. maintenance needs for Blue Tang (Regal Tang), given their moderate shedding/maintenance profile, run $0-$600 per year depending on professional grooming frequency.
 Insurance premiums add $360-$840 annually.
 Toys, treats, and enrichment items for a Blue Tang (Regal Tang) with moderate activity needs average $100-$300 per year.
 Total recurring annual cost for Blue Tang (Regal Tang): $1,500-$4,000.

 Best for Reducing Recurring Costs